 (1) Data include groundfish and other species.
-Data do not include blocks, but fillets could be made into blocks from which sticks and
+Data do not include blocks, but fillets could be made into blocks from which sticks and portions could be produced.

 (2) Product weight of fillets and steaks, sticks and portions; edible (meat) weight of shrimp.